hernanbari/pylissom/docs/index.rst

 It's split in two parts, the core nn and optim packages, which implement the network itself, and the datasets, models and utils packages, that consist of a researcher's toolkit akin to topographica features.

-For examples on how to use it you should check the jupyter notebooks in the github's page.

 .. toctree::